Stamps under investigation

 The below stamps need to be investigated further.
 Should you have a desire to play detective, feel free to work on one of these issues and send me your findings.

-Under investigation: I am 98% convinced this is counterfeit but keep the possibilty open that I am wrong.
+Under investigation: I am 98% convinced this is illegal but keep the possibilty open that I am wrong.
 This stamp appeared on eBay about five months ago from a known dealer of fake stamps.
 Since then it has shown up on many dealers, particularly those who deal with counterfeit stamps, but also a few legitimate ones.
 This could just be an example of excess (but legal) stampage, as a whole mess of souvenir sheets with the same design were released for Guine-Bissau around the same time.
 But with Princess Diana, the Pope, the Red Cross, and a model T on the souvenir sheet, I remain extremely skeptical.
 This stamp was obviously designed collectors without any intention of being used locally, but the question of its legitimacy remains unanswered.

 The Scott guide does not list Guinea-Bissau entries after 2000.